 5.14 The College regards appeals and complaints, if substantiated, as opportunities to put things right for the applicant and to learn lessons which might ultimately lead to improved standards.
-Accordingly, the College Office will prepare for Faculty, each year, a summary report of admissions appeals and complaints, preserving anonymity.
+Accordingly, the College Administration will prepare a summary report of admissions appeals and complaints, preserving anonymity, for Faculty each year.